redyyu/jump-to/README.md

 otherwise, the chair might not reachable, the action won't start.

-**A strange problem with AnimSets** in some case native `<m_Conditions>` with custom `<m_Conditions>` will jam the timedAction animation play for no reason. maybe is the `sitonground` state with `action/reading` only need change upper body. but if add custom conditions, the animation still can play. but unable to use TimedAction now. unless remove one of the conditions, no matter which one. in my case, I remove the native one, because use custom one is good enough to trigger it.
+**A strange problem with AnimSets** in some case add more `<m_Conditions>` will jam the timedAction for no reason. maybe is the `sitonground` state with `action/reading` only need change upper body. the animation still can play, but unable to use TimedAction.

-it's not logic, don't understand what's the problem yet. might be animate buggey? because the X?
+unless remove one of the conditions, no matter which conditions, on matter the count of conditions.

+in my case, I remove the native one, because use custom one is good enough to trigger it.

 ```